ChiNonsoHenry16/MLSecOps-overview/README.md

 5. **Adversarial ML Defense** – Models are increasingly targeted by adversarial attacks.
 MLSecOps implements strategies like adversarial training, threat detection, and robust classifier design to secure models in real-time.

+## ⚙️ MLSecOps Implementation – Key Insights

+The following are key insights required for the implementation of MLSecOps in your organization.
+1. Understanding Risks and Regulations – Identifying AI/ML security needs (i.e., data sources, infrastructure, risk/threat evaluation, defining clear objectives).
+2. Build a Team – The team is made up of data scientists, ML engineers and security experts.
+Then, establish comprehensive policies, procedures, documentation and communication guidelines.
+3. Tailor MLSecOps to Your Organization - Use the five MLSecOps domains above to design a security approach aligned with your organizational needs.
+4. Build Security into the ML Development Lifecycle – Include secure coding and threat modeling, adversarial scenario testing, red-teaming, and monitoring as well as CI/CD triggers.
+5. Make MLSecOps a Continuous Process with Training & Audit – Treat MLSecOps not as a one-off project, but as a continuous program.

 ## 🚀 Benefits

 - Enables compliance with regulations (e.g., GDPR, AI Act)